-Forecasting, what will happen on the WPD network in the future and determining what is happening on the unmonitored parts of the network, the most powerful tool will be computational modelling.
-Modelling effectively creates a virtual, fully monitored network which can then examine and test new ideas on.
+In order to forecast, what will happen on the WPD network in the future and to determine what is happening on the unmonitored parts of the network, the most powerful tool is computational modelling.
+Modelling effectively creates a virtual, fully monitored network which can then examine and test new ideas.
 Using the modelling tools WPD should be able to map where losses occur on the network, allowing for a targeted approach to loss reduction.
-Modelling can then also be used to predict the effect of future changes to the network, so that the effect on losses of all possible future actions can be considered before the changes are actually carried out.
+Modelling can also be used to predict the effect of future changes to the network, so that the effect on losses of all possible future actions can be considered before the changes are actually carried out.

 WPD's LV system modelling tool includes losses calculations for each scenario used.
 The WPD 11kV system modelling tool also includes losses calculations.
 At LV and 11kV, planners are able to comply with the majority of losses designs by using the uprated selection of cables and transformers made available in 2016.
 At EHV WPD currently uses two system modelling tools, PSS/E and IPSA.
-PSS/E can create a losses calculation, it is envisaged that PSS/E will become the standard system within WPD by Q4 of 2018.
-Whilst all EHV designs are bespoke, WPD did complete works in 2017 to provide templated solutions for generation connections, these templates had the losses worked out already.
+PSS/E can create losses calculations, it is envisaged that PSS/E will become the standard system within WPD by Q4 of 2019.
+This date has been delayed due to a compatibility issue between the latest release of PSS/E and the WPD corporate IT hardware/operating system, which will be refreshed during 2019.
+Whilst all EHV designs are bespoke, WPD has completed work to provide templated solutions for generation connections, these templates incorporated the losses impacts.

-Modelling should become even more useful once smart-meter data can be used in conjunction with it.
+Modelling should become even more useful once used in conjunction with smart meter data.
 By feeding the data into the model, this will be able to produce models of the network in real-time.
 Data at specific metering points can then be predicted and compared to the real data, to establish the success of the model.
 The software will need to be redesigned to incorporate this feature.
 Once this level of insight into the network is established, it will be possible to create more targeted losses strategies, leading to far more effective loss reduction activities.